deep-soft/skipstone/Sources/SkipPack/README.md

 Swift files are placed in SPM-idiomatic `Sources/ModuleName/*.swift` and Kotlin files are placed in their own Gradle/Maven-idiomatic location: `src/main/java/package…names/*.kt`.
-The necessary gradle build files (`build.gradle.kts`, `settings.gradle.kts`, `gradle.properties`) are output at the root folder so that runnint `gradle build` works out of the box.
+The necessary gradle build files (`build.gradle.kts`, `settings.gradle.kts`, `gradle.properties`) are output at the root folder so that running `gradle build` works out of the box.

 ```